mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

   python3 transit.py anova <combined wig file> <samples_metadata file> <annotation .prot_table> <output file> [Optional Arguments]
         Optional Arguments:
         -n <string>         :=  Normalization method.
-Default: -n TTR --ignore-conditions <cond1,...> :=  Comma separated list of conditions to ignore, for the analysis.
+Default: -n TTR --exclude-conditions <cond1,...> :=  Comma separated list of conditions to ignore, for the analysis.
 Default: None --include-conditions <cond1,...> :=  Comma separated list of conditions to include, for the analysis.
 Default: All --ref <cond> := which condition(s) to use as a reference for calculating LFCs (comma-separated if multiple conditions)
         -iN <float> :=  Ignore TAs occurring within given percentage (as integer) of the N terminus.
 Default: -iN 0